jvalue/jayvee/apps/docs/docs/user/composite-blocks.md

 - with the `input` keyword: one input with a name and _io type_ (that can be `None`)
 - with the `output` keyword: one output with a name and _io type_ (that can be `None`)
 - one _pipeline_ definition, starting from the input (using its name) and ending in the output (again using its name)
-- all _blocks_ that are used in the _pipeline_ definition (either _blocks_ of _builtin_ or _composite block types_)
+- all _blocks_ that are used in the _pipeline_ definition (either _blocks_ of _built-in_ or _composite block types_)

 ## Example

 As an example, the common use-case of extracting a CSV file from a web server using HTTP.
-With _builtin block types_, a _pipeline_ would start with a `HttpExtractor` source that downloads a file from the internet and outputs a binary file.
+With _built-in block types_, a _pipeline_ would start with a `HttpExtractor` source that downloads a file from the internet and outputs a binary file.
 This file must be interpreted as text (using a `TextFileInterpreter`) and finally as `Sheet` (using a `CSVInterpreter`).

-### Implementation with builtin block types
+### Implementation with built-in block types

 ```mermaid
 flowchart LR